oxwm/oxwm/README.md

 # Future directions

 In its current state, this is essentially a toy project, so there's lots of room for expansion.
-However, we're unsatisfied with the codebase: it's quite messy.
+However, we're unsatisfied with the codebase: it's quite messy and not very DRY.
 We've spent a lot of time thinking about how to design better fundamental abstractions, and fixing things will probably require a rewrite.
 This is not a crazy suggestion, since we didn't know anything about the X protocol when we started; knowing much more now, it should be easier to create a sound design from the start.